 - Kosher Salt or Sea Salt

 - Parchment Paper (for easy clean up)

-How to Make Three-Herb Garlic Parmesan Roasted Potatoes
+Quick Overview: How to Make Three-Herb Garlic Parmesan Roasted Potatoes

 - Prep the potatoes: wash the potatoes to remove dirt, pat them dry and cut into one-inch chunks.
 Then place them onto a prepared baking sheet.

 - Chop the garlic and herbs: finely chop the rosemary, thyme, and chives sprinkle them over potatoes.
 Drizzle with 1/2 cup extra virgin olive oil.
-Add kosher salt, freshly cracked black pepper and lemon zest.
+Add kosher salt, freshly cracked black pepper, and lemon zest.
 Toss all the ingredients together with your hands until the potatoes are evenly coated.

-- Sprinkle with parmesan cheese: You want the parmesan cheese to lay on top of the potatoes so that they help create a nice golden crisp crust on top.
+- Sprinkle with parmesan cheese: you want the parmesan cheese to lay on top of the potatoes so that they help create a nice golden crisp crust on top.
 Place into a pre-heated oven.
 Bake until golden brown (about 30-35 minutes).

 - Garnish: Add more fresh parmesan cheese before serving.